biggis-project/biggis-docs/contributing.rst

    > pip install sphinx sphinx_rtd_theme

-.. todo:: if markdown sninppets should also be able to be rendered, ``> pip install commonmark recommonmark`` is required.
+.. todo:: if markdown sninppets should also be rendered, ``> pip install commonmark recommonmark`` is required.

 Building the Docs
 ^^^^^^^^^^^^^^^^^